 This was the new face of hell, a snapshot of the billion faces as they fly, slow motion, some chancing to look my way, all tied imperceptibly to an invisible electric hurricane, tendrils of a shape-shifting presence, a hologram of an undefinable contour.
 This was the closest we ever were to the hidden face of God or the abyss, the mirror and antagonist of the true and best.
 This was the pulsating rhythm of our everyday poetry, the saving moment of an aesthetic glance, like all those medieval woodcuts and illuminated manuscripts of hell and the apocalypse.
 This was the one and only true case for globality, as opposed to globalism.

 In the dream I was running for shelter to avoid being hit by the debris and shock waves of a huge explosion.
 I saw a building made of glass and steel, massive, tall, bulky in rectangular and triangular shapes.
-I saw the building explode and shatter in millions upon millions of glass fragments and shards, which flew everywhere in a cloud of damage and harm.
+I saw the building explode and shatter in millions upon millions of glass fragments and shards, each of them a face, contorting or gesticulating, perhaps still not aware of the event.
+In their minds (they were all only minds now, reflections of minds), they believed perhaps to be going on about their everyday life, a life now thrown up in the air at prodigious speed, flying everywhere in a cloud of damage and harm.
 This was not a common explosion; no terrorist attack or premeditated event; it wasn’t a case of negligence either, nor was there a natural cause other, I suppose, than the human soul and the deceitful hearts of the multitude.

-Contrary to what happened in 9/11, where a bunch of genocidal mad men ended the lives of a multitude of souls in an unforgivable act of madness and selfishness, causing a suffering just as great as the death toll itself, if not greater, in my dream there were no victims: they, we, were all perpetrators, each one of their faces reflected in a piece of ejected glass.
-My dream is a warning that the events of 9/11 can happen again in some manner, but that they should not.
+Contrary to what happened in 9/11, where a bunch of genocidal maniacs, whoever they may be, ended the lives of a multitude of souls in an unforgivable act of madness and selfishness, causing a suffering just as great as the death toll itself, if not greater, in my dream there were no victims: they, we, were all perpetrators, each one of their faces reflected in a piece of ejected glass.

 Although many modern people have turned their backs on a literal understanding of Hell as a place of future punishment, they nonetheless draw inspiration from imaginative traditions about the punitive afterlife to cause suffering to others in this present life, to “give them hell”.
 The modern technologies and rational ways of thinking that supposedly mark our progress over earlier generations now allow us to commit mass murder and replicate infernal landscapes at the touch of a button; in an ironic reversal, we have become the very demons our ancestors trembled to meet when death foreclosed on their lives.